karlhorky/gray/README.md

 Calling the plugin on hidden images (or other images that cannot have their size calculated) will fail in polyfill browsers.
 Workarounds can be found in the discussions at [#57](https://github.com/karlhorky/gray/issues/57#issuecomment-193702953) and [#40](https://github.com/karlhorky/gray/issues/40#issuecomment-136187306).

+### Child elements removed in browsers without support for CSS filters

+Target elements with child elements will have those child elements removed in browsers without support for CSS filters. [#61](https://github.com/karlhorky/gray/issues/61)

 ### Colored borders

 Colored borders will be also converted to grayscale in non-polyfill browsers.
 To also convert to grayscale in polyfill browsers, the class `grayscale-replaced` can be used: